 7. Koh Phangan, Thailand

-An island made famous by the notorious Full Moon Party, Koh Phangan is also a big hit with the new age crowd and there are many yoga and meditation retreats, massage centres, vegetarian and vegan cafés as well as a whole host of other hippie attractions on the island.
+Although it is perhaps best known for being one of the most pumping party destinations in Southeast Asia, the island of Koh Phangan is also a big hit with the new age crowd and there are many yoga and meditation retreats, massage centres, vegetarian and vegan cafés as well as a whole host of other hippie attractions on the island.

 The digital nomad scene is not so developed here on Koh Phangan, but no one can deny that this island is a beautiful place to get productive!